 - A fat, to help transport the flavors into the meat.
 (Think healthy oils like EVOO, coconut, or avocado.)

 - A sweet, to keep the flavors locked in.
 (Think honey, fruit juice, fruit nectar, even maple syrup!)

 - And a bonus – other aromatics or flavors you want incorporated.
-(Think fresh herbs, smashed garlic, sliced onion, sliced chilies for some heat, something smokey like chipotle or liquid smoke, other spices like curry/cumin/garam masala.
-The sky’s really the limit here!)
+(Think fresh herbs, smashed garlic, sliced onion, sliced chilies for some heat, something smokey like chipotle or liquid smoke, other spices like curry, cumin, garam masala.
+The sky is really the limit here!)

 I’m not sure if there is scientific evidence to back this up, but I do think that if you utilize these three to four types of ingredients you will end up with a winner every time.
 And it gives you a basic recipe to follow while leaving you with full flexibility on the flavor profiles!
 Perfect for a budding creative cook 🙂

 So how does whey fit into the picture?
 Well it turns out that whey from yogurt making is reasonably acidic.
 Once I learned that it got my wheels turning about where I could re-purpose an acidic ingredient like that.
 Since marinades require an acidic element, using the whey as a base for a marinade was a natural fit.